sithmel/async-deco/README.md

 retryTenTimes(function (..., cb) { .... });
 ```
 You can initialise the decorator with 3 arguments:
-* number of retries
+* number of retries [optional, it defaults to Infinity]
-* interval for trying again (number of a function based on the number of times)
+* interval for trying again (number of a function based on the number of times) [optional, it defaults to 0]
-* error instance for deciding to retry, or function taking error and result (if it returns true it'll trigger the retry)
+* error instance for deciding to retry, or function taking error and result (if it returns true it'll trigger the retry) [optional, it falls back on any error by default]
-* logger function (logs "retry")
+* logger function (logs "retry") [optional]

 Limit
 -----